 If you are travelling and need to understand the menu in a foreign language then Google Translate can be a lifesaver, but it’s a different situation when your clients need to translate important confidential or creative documents, which will involve subtle nuances and a good understanding of the source language.
 If the materials involve legal contracts, financial reports, compliance training materials, health-related documents, pharmaceutical drug trials or global branding videos, Google Translate is unlikely to be the right tool for your business.

 It is important to observe that companies may think it’s more cost-effective to avoid using a translation company and take advantage of the free service instead, oblivious to the fact that Google collects all of the translated data.
 This is especially dangerous when key confidential information is involved.

-6 Reasons To Avoid Using Google Translate
+6 Reasons To Avoid Using Google Translate for professional translation

 Machine translation does save time and reduces costs, but free translation platforms are not ideal when important and confidential documents are involved.
 Some companies have found that their confidential data was published online after they had used online translation tools to translate company data.